San Miguel de Allende: Foreign influence

 According to biographer John Virtue, "Stirling Dickinson is without doubt the person most responsible for San Miguel de Allende becoming an international art center".
 Although only an amateur painter himself, Dickinson became co-founder and director of the Escuela Universitaria de Bellas Artes, an art institute that he opened in a former convent only a few months after his arrival.

 Due to its growth as a tourist destination, some of the most obvious culture seen on the streets of the town relates to visitors, both foreign and Mexican.
 To cater to these visitors, the town contains cafes, boutiques, art galleries, upscale restaurants and hotels, and a wide variety of bars and nightclubs.
 Bars and nightclubs range from DJs or loud bands catering to young people, to jazz clubs, sports bars and even those that specialize in traditional Mexican music such as mariachi.
 Some were founded by foreigners and reflect that ownership, for example the Berlin Bar & Bistro.
-Just outside Centro, the avant-garde 'black box', Shelter Theater offers Open Mic, live concerts, films and intimate theater shows, mostly in English.
+Just outside Centro, the avant-garde 'black box' Shelter Theater offers open mic, live concerts, films and intimate theater shows, mostly in English.

-Shops around the Jardin Principal sell art, handcrafts, furniture and decorative items.
+Shops around the Jardín Principal sell art, handcrafts, furniture and decorative items.
 The Fabrica La Aurora is an old textile mill that has been converted into galleries and shops selling art, furnishings and antiques; it has a lot of open space along with a café and restaurant.
 San Miguel has several schools for learning Spanish, most catering to foreign visitors.
-These include the Instituto Allende (with credits transferable to U.S. or Canadian colleges), Language Point and Warren Hardy Spanish.
-Some universities such as the University of Texas-Pan American offer study abroad programs in the city, not only in Spanish but also in arts and literature, and creative writing.
+These include the Instituto Allende (with credits transferable to US or Canadian colleges), Language Point and Warren Hardy Spanish.
+Some universities such as the University of Texas-Pan American offer study abroad programs in the city, not only in Spanish but also in the arts, literature and creative writing.

 Festivals

-Many of the festivals here are purely Mexican, combining social activity with religious expression.
+Many of the festivals are purely Mexican, combining social activity with religious expression.
 Throughout the year there are pilgrimages, all-night vigils, ringing church bells, processions and fireworks.
 The largest celebration of the year is that of the town's patron saint, the Archangel Michael.
 The angel's feast day is 29 September, but festivities take place for an entire week.
 Activities include private parties, sporting events, cultural events, indigenous dance and more.
 The week is popularly called the Fiestas de San Miguel de Allende.
-The finale is a procession of the actual image of St. Michael usually high on the main altar of La Paroquia, and he is taken on a flower-covered dais to "visit" the main churches in the historic district.
+The finale is a procession of the actual image of St. Michael, usually high on the main altar of La Paroquia, taken on a flower-covered dais to "visit" the main churches in the historic district.
 Fireworks are a part of all festivities.
 Elaborate structures that spin and light in sequence, called "castillos"—castles—are installed in the esplanade at the Jardín, and sometimes at other churches in town.